devops-extensions/docs/docs/extensions/acceptance-criterias/work-hub/index.md

 # Work Hub

-The main view for Acceptance Criterias is located under the `Boards` menu.
+The view for Acceptance Criterias is located under the main navigation menu.
 Here you will be able to view the criterias for all work items in the project.

 ![](/img/acceptance-criterias/nav-menu.png)